MSX Assembly Page

 out (#99),a

-There is no speed limit on reading and writing VDP registers.
-Well, there is one obviously, but existing MSX CPUs don’t reach it.
-So feel free to have just a XOR A between two OUT instructions, or even use consecutive OUTI or OUT (C),r instructions.
+There is no speed limit on reading and writing VDP registers, so feel free to have just a XOR A between two OUT instructions, or to use consecutive OUTI or OUT (C),r instructions.

 Indirect register access

-There is also the other method of addressing the registers, which is, as said before, the indirect method.
-This means that you can specify the register to write to once, and then repeatedly write values, which is about twice as fast.
-However the register needs to be the same for all values, or it has to be a successive range of registers (indirect register writing supports auto incrementing).
-Indirect register writing is done by writing the register number to r#17, also specifying whether to auto-increment, and then writing the desired values to port #9B:
+The other method of addressing the registers is the indirect method.
+This means that you can specify the register to write to once, and then repeatedly write values, which is potentially twice as fast.
+However the register needs to be either the same for all values, or a successive range of registers (using the auto increment function).
+Indirect register writing is done by setting the register number in r#17, also specifying whether to auto-increment, and then writing the values to port #9B:

 MSB 7 6 5 4 3 2 1 0 LSB